karlstav/cava/README.md

     sudo apt-get update
     sudo apt-get install cava

+Unfourtunately for Ubuntu users, you will have to compile this branch since there are no active repositories.

+### VoidLinux

+CAVA (graphical branch) is avaible in the Void repos:

+	xbps-install cava-gui

 ### Windows

 You must compile from source, and it is only available under Cygwin.
-No mingw or VSC support yet.
+No mingw or VSC support yet since it's deeply tied to POSIX.

 All distro specific instalation sources might be out of date.